-The Central Valley Water Board is required to comply with CEQA for its development and issuance of the revised dairy general waste discharge requirements.
-To the extent that the Central Valley Water Board develops requirements for dairy waste discharges that are not already encompassed by the Dairy General WDRs, and therefore not accounted for in a prior CEQA analysis, the Central Valley Water Board’s environmental analysis shall evaluate any significant direct, indirect, and cumulative effects of regulatory requirements imposed by the revised dairy general waste discharge requirements to be adopted.
-To be clear, our expression of proposed requirements as preferred options in this order does not in any way restrict the Central Valley Water Board’s consideration of a full range of alternatives and mitigation measures that address environmental issues identified through the CEQA process.
+The Central Valley Water Board is required to comply with CEQA for its development and issuance of revised dairy general waste discharge requirements.
+To the extent that the Central Valley Water Board develops requirements for dairy manure discharges that are not already encompassed by the 2013 Dairy General WDRs, and therefore not accounted for in a prior CEQA analysis, the Central Valley Water Board’s environmental analysis shall evaluate any significant direct, indirect, and cumulative effects of regulatory requirements imposed by the revised dairy general waste discharge requirements to be adopted.
+We recommend that the Central Valley Water Board evaluate the interim and final dairy general waste discharge requirements as one proposed project because the two implementation phases are interdependent and foreseeably connected.
+Doing so may also promote administrative efficiency.
+To be clear, our expression of proposed implementation requirements as preferred options in this order does not in any way restrict the Central Valley Water Board’s independent consideration of a full range of project alternatives and feasible mitigation measures that address environmental effects identified through the CEQA process.